Skip to main content

 • Tableau Project Name: Indicate your area*

 If you are looking for your area's project leader, review the Tableau Project Leader list.
-If you do not see a Project Leader for your area and would like one, contact Data-Visualization@osu.edu
+If you do not see a Project Leader for your area and would like to be one, contact Data-Visualization@osu.edu

-I’m a Tableau Server Project Leader, and I’m trying to provide someone access to my project (or dashboard), but they’re not appearing in the list of users.
+What should I do if I’m a Tableau Server Project Leader and I’m trying to provide someone access to my project (or dashboard) but they’re not appearing in the list of users?

 The process for adding or changing access uses ServiceNow.
 Use this ServiceNow link to initiate a Self Service request.
 If you have questions about the process or need assistance, contact Data-Visualization@osu.edu